-In June 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, which creates a new credit impairment standard for financial assets measured at amortized cost and available-for-sale debt securities.
+In June 2016, the Financial Accounting Standards Board issued Accounting Standards Update (ASU) 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, which creates a new credit impairment standard for financial assets measured at amortized cost and available-for-sale debt securities.
 The ASU requires financial assets measured at amortized cost (including loans, trade receivables, and held-to-maturity debt securities) to be presented at the net amount expected to be collected, through an allowance for credit losses that are expected to occur over the remaining life of the asset, rather than incurred losses.
-The measurement of credit losses for newly recognized financial assets (other than certain purchased assets) and subsequent changes in the allowance for credit losses are recorded in the statement of activities as the amounts expected to be collected change.
-This guidance is effective for annual reporting periods beginning after December 15, 2022, which will be fiscal year ending August 31, 2024 for the Foundation and Trust.
-The Foundation and Trust are evaluating the requirements of ASU 2016-13 and its impact on the presentation of the consolidated financial statements and disclosures.
+The measurement of credit losses for newly recognized financial assets (other than certain purchased assets) and subsequent changes in the allowance for credit losses are recorded in the consolidated statement of activities as the amounts expected to be collected change.
+The ASU is effective for fiscal years beginning after December 15, 2022, including interim periods within those fiscal years.
+During fiscal year 2024, the Foundation and the Trust adopted ASU 2016-13.
+Based on its evaluation, the guidance did not materially impact the Foundation's and the Trust's result of operations.